nirooba98/Weather_application/README.md

 # Weather_application
-A simple weather application displaying current temperature.
+A simple weather application displaying current temperature and location using API call.